edwinmathew-cybersec/Threat-Actor-Detection-Lab/README.md

 ## Objective

-The objective of this lab was to create a controlled environment where I could simulate and detect cyber attacks.
-For this, two virtual machines were created and used as host and target machines.
-The logs generated were ingested and analyzed using an SIEM (Security Information and Event Management) tool, providing telemetry that simulated real-world cyberattack scenarios.
-This hands-on lab gave me a deep understanding of attack patterns, defensive methods, and network security.
+The objective of this lab was to establish a controlled environment for simulating and detecting cyber attacks.
+Two virtual machines were set up, designated as host and target machines respectively.
+Subsequently, activities within this environment were monitored and logged to emulate real-world cyberattack scenarios.
+These logs were then ingested and analyzed utilizing a Security Information and Event Management (SIEM) tool, offering comprehensive telemetry for detection and analysis.
+Through this hands-on experience, I gained valuable insights into attack patterns, defensive strategies, and network security principles.

 ## Skills Learned

-- Understanding of SIEM and its practical application.
+- Proficiency in utilizing Security Information and Event Management (SIEM) tools, including practical application within controlled environments.
-- Analyzing and interpreting network logs.
+- Competency in analyzing and interpreting network logs to identify anomalous behavior and potential cyber threats.
-- Ability to generate and recognize attack signatures and patterns.
+- Skill in generating and recognizing attack signatures and patterns, essential for proactive threat detection and response.
-- Knowledge of network protocols and security vulnerabilities.
+- Understanding of various network protocols and associated security vulnerabilities, enabling effective defense and mitigation strategies.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving abilities specific to cybersecurity, honed through hands-on experience with simulated cyberattack scenarios.

 ## Tools Used